-The output FASTQ file will also be written interleaved.
-Cutadapt will detect if the input file is not properly interleaved by checking whether read names match and whether the file contains an even number of entries.
+Cutadapt will detect if an input file is not properly interleaved by checking whether read names match and whether the file contains an even number of entries.

 When --interleaved is used, legacy mode is disabled (that is, read-modification options such as -q always apply to both reads).